longtqtqn/hackerrank/README.md

-## This repo use to share my code in hackerrank
+## This repo use to share some my code in hackerrank

 ### Lily's Homework
  * c++14